KLCC (FM)

 KLCC 89.7 FM is a National Public Radio member station based in Eugene, Oregon.
 It operates on various other repeater frequencies at other cities in Western, Southern and Central Oregon.
 The station is licensed to Lane Community College.

 KLCC started broadcasting in 1967, bringing a locally-focused noncommercial station to Eugene for the first time.
+It also gave much of southern Eugene a clear signal for educational programming.
+While KOAC in Corvallis, flagship of Oregon Educational and Public Broadcasting Service (OEPBS, now Oregon Public Broadcasting), easily covered most of Eugene, much of the southern portion is shielded by Eugene's rugged terrain.

 Originally known as KPNW, the call sign was changed to KLCC on August 7, 1967.
 In 1971, KLCC became a charter member of National Public Radio, airing NPR's All Things Considered.
 KLCC is noteworthy for its award-winning news department and eclectic evening music shows, ranging from jazz to folk to traditional African/Caribbean.

 Weekday programming formerly included Fresh Tracks, which featured a diverse blend of musical genres.
 In 2011, Fresh Tracks ended its 22-year run on KLCC.

 In late 2013, KLCC expanded its weekday news and information programming, featuring public radio programs beginning at 4 am with NPR's Morning Edition.
 Other daily programs include Here and Now, The Takeaway, OPB's Think Out Loud, Fresh Air, PRI's The World, The Daily (podcast) and All Things Considered.

 Weekdays at 7 pm, KLCC airs long-form, narrative based shows like Reveal, Radiolab, This American Life and Throughline.